Skip to main content

 bidirectional, half each way

 When somebody quotes you a GPU's NVLink number, they are quoting one multiplication.
-Lanes times per-lane bandwidth.
+Links times per-link bidirectional bandwidth.
 Everything else (NVSwitch fabric, NVL72 rack pooling, the topology of the all-reduce that rides on top) starts from this product.

 The two factors

-Every NVLink generation is defined by two numbers.
-The number of lanes the GPU exposes, and the bandwidth each lane runs at.
+Every NVLink generation is defined by two numbers: the number of links the GPU exposes (each link is one bidirectional NVLink connection built from multiple SerDes lanes) and the bidirectional bandwidth each link delivers.
 NVIDIA increments both across generations, sometimes one at a time.
-A100 (NVLink3) had 12 lanes per GPU at 25 GB/s each.
-H100 (NVLink4) kept the lane count modest at 18 but doubled per-lane to 50 GB/s.
-B200 (NVLink5) held the lane count at 18 and doubled per-lane again to 100 GB/s.
+A100 (NVLink3) had 12 links per GPU at 50 GB/s bidirectional each (600 GB/s aggregate).
+H100 (NVLink4) kept per-link bandwidth at 50 GB/s but raised the link count to 18 (900 GB/s aggregate); the per-lane headroom came from a SerDes upgrade to PAM4.
+B200 (NVLink5) held the link count at 18 and doubled per-link bandwidth to 100 GB/s (1.8 TB/s aggregate).
 The visible jump from H100 to B200 is one multiplication: 18 x 50 = 900 GB/s, 18 x 100 = 1.8 TB/s.

 A100 NVLink3= 300 GB/s12 lanes × 25 GB/sH100 NVLink4= 900 GB/s18 lanes × 50 GB/sB200 NVLink5= 1.8 TB/s18 lanes × 100 GB/sbidirectional aggregate. half goes out, half comes in.